 Perform geocoding when preparing reports and sending notifications.

 Boolean flag to enable LBS location resolution.
-Some devices send cell towers information and WiFi point when GPS location is not available.
-Traccar can determine coordinates based on that information using third party services.
+Some devices send cell tower information and Wi-Fi points when GPS location is not available.
+Traccar can determine coordinates based on that information using third-party services.
 Default value is false.

 Provider to use for LBS location.
-Available options: google, mozilla and opencellid.
-By default opencellid is used.
-You have to supply a key that you get from corresponding provider.
-For more information see LBS geolocation documentation.
+Available options: google, unwired and opencellid.
+By default, google is used.
+You have to supply a key that you get from the corresponding provider.
+For more information, see LBS geolocation documentation.

 Geolocation provider API URL address.
 Not required for most providers.